Am Oved: 1994–present

 From 2000 to 2011, Yaron Sadan served as CEO of the publishing house.

 In December 2011, retired police officer Yaakov (Jackie) Bray was appointed as the CEO, replacing Sadan, who stepped down after 12 years.
 Bray had previously served as Deputy Head of the Investigations and Intelligence Division in the Israel Police and was known for his background in economic crime investigations.
 His appointment sparked internal controversy, particularly from Roni Feinstein, chairman of Am Oved's board of directors, who resigned in protest.
 Feinstein claimed the appointment was pushed by Histadrut Chairman Ofer Eini, bypassing standard procedures and ignoring candidates identified by a search committee.
-He described the process as "major scandal" and criticized the lack of transparency and disregard for literary or publishing experience.
+He described the process as a "major scandal" and criticized the lack of transparency and disregard for literary or publishing experience.

 This was followed by the departure of editor and translator Ilana Hammerman, who had worked with the publishing house for 25 years.
 Hammerman viewed the appointment as symbolically troubling, particularly within the context of Israeli civil society.
 Other editors also expressed protest, although they stated they had no intention of resigning.
 A petition against the appointment was also launched online, and sent to Shimon Peres.
 The petition claims Israeli literature is in crisis due to the dominance of Steimatzky and Tzomet Sfarim, which diverts most book revenues away from publishers and authors.
 It criticizes the flood of low-cost, poorly edited books, while praising Am Oved for maintaining high standards and urging preservation of its legacy founded by Katznelson.
 Shortly after, a professor, Hanan Hever, head of the Hebrew University's School of Literature, also criticized the appointment in an article published in Haaretz, he wrote that "his very appointment is a clear act of cultural bullying."
 The Histadrut defended the decision, stating Bray was unanimously approved for his managerial qualifications and crisis leadership skills, noting that many executives in Israel come from security backgrounds.
 Bray himself described his new role as "a challenge to connect action with spirit."

 In summer 2014, the publishing house encountered difficulties due to a large unpaid debt by the Steimatzky chain and implementation of the Israeli Book Law.
 Only after filing for liquidation against Steimatzky was the debt paid.

 In October 2015, Chanital Suissa was appointed CEO, after Jackie Brie resigned for unexplained reasons.
 It was noted that Suissa, like her predecessors, she had no background in literature.
 Her previous role was at the Histadrut, where she served as Director General.
 This raised doubts about her suitability to lead a cultural institution long associated with highbrow literature.
 Her connection to Omri Cohen, former CEO of the Histadrut, led to allegations of nepotism, which she denied.
 Over time, she gained support by maintaining Am Oved's literary focus while gradually introducing more commercial titles to help stabilize finances.